VFPX/Thor/Docs/Thor_one-click_update.md

 ﻿One-Click Updates of Thor
 ===

-Updates to Thor, the Thor Repository, PEM Editor 7 with IDE Tools, and other tools, as well as all of the projects from VFPXm, are all available through a single menu on the Thor menu (in the FoxPro system menu).
+Updates to [Thor](Thor.md), the [Thor Repository](Thor_repository.md), [PEM Editor 7](https://github.com/VFPX/PEMEditor) with IDE Tools, and other tools, as well as all of the projects from [VFPX](https://github.com/VFPX), are all available through a single menu on the Thor menu (in the FoxPro system menu).
 This item, ‘Check for Updates’, checks to see if there are updates available for any of these APPs; if any are found, they are automatically downloaded and installed.

 ![](Images/Thor_One-Cick_Update_image_4.png)